SHNITSEL/shnitsel-tools/README.md

 `shnitsel-tools` is designed to to support the entire data lifecycle of surface hopping (SH) trajectory data upon simulation: data managment, storage, processing, visualization and interpretation.
 The tool is compatible with surface hopping data generated using the software packages [SHARC 3/4](https://sharc-md.org/), [Newton-X](https://newtonx.org/), and [PyRAI2MD](https://github.com/lopez-lab/PyRAI2MD).
-The `shnitsel` code leverages Xarray to benefit from efficient multidimensional data handling, improved metadata management, and a structure that aligns naturally with the needs of quantum chemical datasets.
+The `shnitsel` code leverages [Xarray](https://xarray.dev/) to benefit from efficient multidimensional data handling, improved metadata management, and a structure that aligns naturally with the needs of quantum chemical datasets.

 ## Usage

-The package is organized into ...
+The package is organized into top-level functions for reading data (`shnitsel.read_trajs`, `shnitsel.read_ase`, ...), accessor methods available on `xr.Dataset` and `xr.DataArray` objects.
+Plotting routines can be found in the `shnitsel.plot` namespace, while functions taking an RDKit `Mol` object as their principal argument are under `shnitsel.rd`.
+The adventurous may find something useful under `shnitsel.core`, though this should be considered internal and therefore subject to change.

 > [!TIP]
 > ### Tutorials